andrewplummer/Sugar/CAUTION.md

 - Level: Minor
   - `Date#unitSince` (`Date#hoursSince`, etc) will now assume that the passed in format is UTC if the context date is also flagged as UTC (if you're using `setUTC`).
 This behavior can be overriden by passing `{ fromUTC: false }` to these methods.

+- Level: Major
+  - `Object.clone` will now clone both non-enumerable properties if they exist and the attribute accessors "get" and "set".

 - Level: Very Minor
   - `Array#map`, `Array#unique`, `Array#groupBy`, `Array#min`, `Array#max`, `Array#least`, `Array#most`, `Array#sortBy`: Mapping shortcut strings now accept deep matchers with the dot `.` token.
 If you have objects that use `.` in the keys and are using these methods, be careful as this will now make the methods try to go deep.
 Pass a function instead to map as before.